umee-network/umee/docs/design_docs/template.md

 ## Test Cases [optional]

 > How will the changes be tested?
-> Test cases for an implementation are mandatory for tasks that are affecting important parts of the system functionality.
-Tasks can choose to include links to test cases if applicable.
+> Test cases in the form of example scenarios for an implementation are mandatory for designs that are affecting important parts of the system functionality.
+Design docs can include links to test cases if applicable.

 ## Consequences